One of the most frustrating experiences for personal trainers is to motivate clients and have them do what they should to get the desired results.

 Back in the day, one of my colleagues at a gym I worked at was a fellow personal trainer.
 He had a good reputation, and people were eager to hire him because he was outgoing and had achieved modest bodybuilding success.

-However, one thing I noticed about that person was that, regardless of the circumstances, he would provide the same training program to all his clients––men and women, young and old, those with an injury history, etc. Nine times out of ten, it would be some form of the bro split.
+However, one thing I noticed about that person was that, regardless of the circumstances, he would provide the same training program to all his clients––men and women, young and old, and those with an injury history.
+Nine times out of ten, it would be some form of the bro split.

 People didn’t notice at first, but it eventually got to the point where some of his former clients began making fun of the fact by ironically comparing the programs he had created for them.

-I asked him about his approach to writing programs once and why he made identical routines for all his clients.
-His reply was along the lines of, “Eh, why build a program from scratch?
+I asked him about his approach to writing programs once and why he created identical routines for all his clients.
+His reply was, “Eh, why build a program from scratch?
 These work well enough.”

 There are two problems with this kind of thinking: